alexbinary/SQLite.swiftly/README.md

 var connectionPointer: OpaquePointer!
 sqlite3_open("path/to/db.sqlite", &connectionPointer)

-// Easy, right ? but what if the connection failed ? sure we can check the
+// Easy, right? but what if the connection failed? sure we can check the
 // status of the connection, but if we fail to do the proper checks nothing is
 // preventing us to use an invalid connection pointer.